 Under CSX's share-based compensation plans, awards consist of performance units, restricted stock units, restricted stock awards and stock options for management and stock grants for directors.
 Awards granted under the various programs are determined and approved by the Compensation Committee of the Board of Directors or, in certain circumstances, by the Chief Executive Officer for awards to management employees other than senior executives.
-The Board of Directors approves awards granted to the Company's non-management directors upon recommendation of the Governance Committee.
+The Board of Directors approves awards granted to CSX's non-management directors upon recommendation of the Governance Committee.

-Share-based compensation expense is measured using the fair value of the award on the grant date and is recognized on a straight-line basis over the service period of the respective award.
+Share-based compensation expense for awards under share-based compensation plans and purchases made as part of the employee stock purchase plan is measured using the fair value of the award on the grant date and is recognized on a straight-line basis over the service period of the respective award.
 Forfeitures are recognized as they occur.
 Total pre-tax expense associated with share-based compensation and its related income tax benefit is shown in the table below.
-The year over year increase in expense related to performance units and stock options is primarily due to modifications to the terms of awards (see Equity Award Modifications below) and higher expected award payouts.
+The year over year decrease in share-based compensation expense is primarily due to modifications to the terms of awards in the first and second quarters of 2017 (see Equity Award Modifications below).

 Fiscal Years

-(Dollars in Millions) 2017 2016 2015
+(Dollars in Millions) 2018 2017 2016

 Share-Based Compensation Expense

-Performance Units \$ 49 \$ 7 \$ (1)
+Performance Units \$ 28 \$ 49 \$ 17

-Restricted Stock Units and Awards 15 1 11
+Restricted Stock Units and Awards 6 15 11

-Stock Options 22 7
+Stock Options 13 22 7

-Stock Awards for Directors 3 2 2
+Stock Awards for Directors 2 3 2

+Employee Stock Purchase Plan 2 -

-Total Share-based Compensation Expense \$ 89 : \$: 37 \$ 12
+Total Share-based Compensation Expense \$ 51 \$ 89 \$ 37

-Income Tax Benefit \$ 34 \$ 4 \$ 4
+Income Tax Benefit \$ 26 \$ 42 \$ 15